Food identities: biomolecular archaeology reveals multiple and dynamic social identities

 Project Overview

-Building on the concept of social foodways, FoodID sets out to reveal how ancient dietary practices reflect individual and group identities.
-This will be achieved through:
+Building on the concept of social foodways, FoodID sets out to reveal how ancient dietary practices reflect individual and group identities through combining cutting-edge biomolecular dietary analysis with an in-depth socio-archaeological contextualisation.

-b) Intersectional social dietary profiles reflecting multiple and dynamic identity manifestations in different EBP contexts
+2. Intersectional social dietary profiles reflecting multiple and dynamic identity manifestations in different EBP contexts.

 Financiële details & Tijdlijn